sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and them Tehsildar used to work.

 Munsaf/ Munsif were the Judge,  Munshi were the secretary of a Noble, and Havaldar and Subedar was a rank in Army.
+Munim, were the head accountant.

 ### Marwadis & Maheshwari
 **Bajaj** were ‘dealer in clothes’ (from Arabic bazzāz), and was one of the 72 Khanp of Maheshwari communities.